IBM/credit-risk-workshop-cpd/workshop/faq/README.md

 Answer: Frequently, IBM Cloud updates to the newer versions of Python and deprecates the older versions.
 If you see this error, open the `runtime.txt` file in your python app folder and bump up the python version to `python-3.6.12` or newer as suggested in the error message.

+Alternatively, you can remove the `runtime.txt` if you just want to use whatever is the latest version, thought it is best practice to always know what version of he tools you're using and update the version yourself.

 ### Accessing Files

 If you ran the following commands to download the project, navigate to `projects` then unzip the folder named `CreditRiskProject.zip` to access the content you need for each lab.
 All files you need are in the `assests` folder.